Kong/kubernetes-ingress-controller/keps/0009-ingress-class-params-crd.md

 ### Goals

-- provide a definition of new object - `IngressClassParams`
+- provide a definition of new object - `IngressClassParameters`
-- provide an _ability to configure_ `IngressClass` in one place via aforementioned `IngressClassParams` object
+- provide an _ability to configure_ `IngressClass` in one place via aforementioned `IngressClassParameters` object
-- provide `ServiceUpstream` field in `IngressClassParams` object, as means to control the behavior already provided by `ingress.kubernetes.io/service-upstream` annotation
+- provide `ServiceUpstream` field in `IngressClassParameters` object, as means to control the behavior already provided by `ingress.kubernetes.io/service-upstream` annotation

 ## Proposal

 ### Graduation Criteria

-- [ ] `IngressClassParams` object available for deployment for end users
+- [ ] `IngressClassParameters` object available for deployment for end users
-- [ ] `ServiceUpstream` field implemented in `IngressClassParams` object to allow control of behavior of all services handled by an `IngressClass`
+- [ ] `ServiceUpstream` field implemented in `IngressClassParameters` object to allow control of behavior of all services handled by an `IngressClass`

 ## Implementation History